jacksjw/config-swoop-zmk_ec/README.md

-The follwoing image shows how the integrated mount is executed.
+The follwoing shows how the integrated mount is executed.
 The sectional view also shows the space I left for a gasket:
 ![case_section](pictures/Case_section.png)

 When assembling the case, adding in some M2x4x3.2 threaded inserts is recommended.
 M2x4 screws will hold the top frame in place.